yaronski/counterculture/README.md

 »No, but I can count to 10 in Chinese!«
 ```

-Being able to quantify things is essential while learning any new language → and generally quite cool, too.\
+Being able to quantify is essential while learning a new language.
+Also, it's cool.\
-Combining visual and auditory — spoken by a mother-tongue speaker — sensory input at the push of an arcade style button, learning to count from 0 to 10 in Korean, Japanese, Chinese, Hindi, German and Polish is now easy and fun.
+Combining visual and auditory sensory input at the push of an arcade style button, learning to count from 0 to 10 in Korean, Japanese, Chinese, Hindi, German and Polish is now easy and fun.

 device I invented & built during my time at the National Taiwan University of Technology (NTUT) in Taipei (→ electronics Mecca!!)

-_counterculture_ is a device I invented & built to encourage to start learning new languages and have fun with electronics.
+_counterculture_ is a device I invented & built to encourage starting to learn a new language and have some fun with electronics.
 A project realized during my stay at the National Taiwan University of Technology (NTUT) in Taipei.\
-→ Digital Fabrication class by Prof. N. Tai, 2018/19.
+Digital Fabrication class by Prof. N. Tai, 2018/19.

 ![device](https://github.com/yaronzimmermann/counterculture/blob/master/images/device_closeup.png)